publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

-= [1.6.1] - UNRELEASED =
+= [1.6.1] - 2017-07-27 =

 * Changed:
-* Preparing for supporting the new add-on: Multiple Authors
+* Updated the add-ons page for supporting the new add-on: Multiple Authors

+* Fixed:
+* Fixed the icon size for calendar

 = [1.6.0] - 2017-07-12 =